bandprotocol/cw-band/docs/packages_cw_band.md

 ```

 ## BandAcknowledgement
- - The acknowledgement data that BandChain will return in the Result of AcknowledgementMsg.
+The acknowledgment data that BandChain will return in the Result of AcknowledgementMsg.

 ```
 pub struct BandAcknowledgement {